 - Keep the lower back straight and mostly flat; do not round your back!

 - Keep knees pointing out slightly, do not let them creep inwards as you push yourself up.

-- The bar should rest on upper trap muscles and the rear heads of the shoulders.
+- The bar should rest on the upper trap muscles and the rear heads of the shoulders.

 - Push from your glutes (butt), not your knees; your hips should raise first and everything else should raise with them.